min3studios/pro/CUSTOMKLINEAPI.md

 6. **Event Handling**: Use the comprehensive event system for real-time updates
 7. **Position Markers**: Use position markers to show historical entry/exit points
 8. **Order Removal**: Use programmatic removal (`chart.removeOrder()`) instead of relying on user right-clicks
+9. **Asset Switching**: Always clear orders and call `scrollToRealTime()` when switching assets for proper chart fitting
-9. **Theme Consistency**: Leverage the built-in professional color scheme or customize as needed
+10. **Theme Consistency**: Leverage the built-in professional color scheme or customize as needed

 ### Common Patterns